 - Finish the meal as normal and observe your body for any changes in feeling associated with the stomach and belly button area.
 Things to look for: heaviness, hotness, burning, or other GI distress.

-- Stay at this dosage of 1 pill for another day of meals with protein and if you don’t notice anything on the 3rd day, try 2 pills.
+- Stay at this dosage of 1 pill for another day of meals with similar protein content and if you don’t notice anything on the 3rd day, try 2 pills.

 - Stay there for another day and then try 3 pills.